 Preparation of adaptations

-Produce a re-start plan that incorporates your physical distancing and hygiene solutions, and identifies what work is required to be carried out before a restart e. g. screens, one-way systems, 2 metre zones, staff room, PPE provision (if required or advised), hand sanitisers etc. As part of training, provide briefings and inductions into the new ways of working.
+Produce a re-start plan that incorporates your physical distancing and hygiene solutions, and identifies what work is required to be carried out before a restart e. g. screens, one-way systems, 2 metre zones, staff room, PPE provision (if required or advised), hand sanitisers etc. As part of training, provide refresh briefings and inductions into the new ways of working.

 You should also think about customer and community communication, particularly where there are known sensitivities, and what displays and signage will be needed to ensure customers are able to comply with your requirements and that any community concerns are addressed.
-Your preparation should also include what actions you will take if customers do not comply with your requirements.
+Your preparation should also include what actions you will take if customers do not comply with requirements.

 Where premises have been empty due to lockdown and furlough, thorough safety checks should be conducted on gas and electrical installations, water cooler and ventilation checks, particularly regarding Legionella risks and pest control checks should be conducted to avoid infestation problems.